ness-tea/dsa-cpp/README.md

 # DataStructAlgo-cpp
-Practicing data struc and algorithm implementations in C++.
+Practicing data struct and algorithm implementations in C++.